Scheduled MonumentsWalesSully Island, "Danish" Fort

 What is Sully Island, "Danish" Fort?

-Sully Island "Danish" Fort is a prehistoric hillfork located on Sully Island in the Vale of Glamorgan, Wales.
+Sully Island, "Danish" Fort is a prehistoric hillfort located on an island off the coast of the Vale of Glamorgan in South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM035.

 What period does Sully Island, "Danish" Fort date from?

 Sully Island, "Danish" Fort dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Sully Island, "Danish" Fort?